 Ciao a tutti!
 Summer is approaching and many of you are getting ready to travel to Italy.
-Although many people in Italy speak English, it’s always useful to know a couple of common everyday phrases to get you through your vacation.
+Although many people in Italy speak English, it’s always useful to know a couple of common everyday Italian phrases to get you through your vacation.
 These skills will come very handy if you are traveling to smaller and less touristy cities.
-I have listed some greetings and commonly used phrases that can be helpful during your time abroad.
-Additionally, if you would like to learn Italian or want to brush up on your skills you can also use apps like Duolingo and Babbel.
+I have listed some greetings and commonly used Italian phrases that can be helpful during your time abroad.
+Additionally, if you would like to learn Italian or want to brush up on your skills you can also use apps like Duolingo and Babbel if you don’t want to take a formal class.

 - Good morning- Buongiorno